Call Us Now

 What Happens When A Narcissist Uses Drugs?

 When an addiction and mental disorder coexist, the person suffers from a co-occurring disorder, or dual diagnosis.
+It is important to note that these are separate conditions, as addiction refers to a psychological or physical dependency on a substance, and narcissism is a personality disorder.
 Narcissism is a type of personality disorder that is commonly linked with addiction, therefore comprehensive treatment is often required to achieve the best results.

 A standard inpatient dual diagnosis programme includes many of the same components as an addiction treatment programme.
 However, there is a greater emphasis on intake evaluation, which requires proper assessment before creating a tailored treatment plan, and therapy that addresses both issues.
 Comprehensive treatment often includes: